310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_1.md

 I’m sorry\~, I’d rather you not sue me for this, okay\~?

 Mm?
-Never mind that, you’d like to know if I’m having any problems…?
+Never mind that, you’d like to know if there’s any problems…?

 Nyaha\~, treating me so nicely after what’s happened — You’re a weird one, aren’tcha\~♪